|Vision & Mission Statement

 ABOUT THE INTERNATIONAL CANCER CONTROL PARTNERSHIP (ICCP)

 The International Cancer Control Partnership (ICCP), formed in November 2012, is a group of organizations whose members were already individually working to support country cancer control planning efforts.
-Now, these organizations will work together on identified priorities to maximize their collective resources and avoid duplication of effort.
+Now, these organizations work together on identified priorities to maximize their collective resources and avoid duplication of effort.

 The development of an effective population-based NCCP should address the social determinants of health, prevention, early detection, diagnosis, treatment, rehabilitation, palliative care and survivorship at all health system and societal levels (home, community and specialist care settings).